bmeares/Meerschaum/docs/mkdocs/reference/compose.md

 # 🎼 Meerschaum Compose

-The [`compose` plugin](https://github.com/bmeares/compose) does the same for Meerschaum as [Docker Compose](https://docs.docker.com/engine/reference/commandline/compose/) did for Docker: with Meerschaum Compose, you can consolidate everything into a single YAML file ― that includes all of the pipes and configuration needed for your project!
+The [`compose` plugin](https://github.com/bmeares/compose) does the same for Meerschaum as [Docker Compose](https://docs.docker.com/engine/reference/commandline/compose/) does for Docker: with Meerschaum Compose, you can consolidate everything into a single YAML file ― that includes all of the pipes and configuration needed for your project!

-The purpose of a Compose project is to stand up syncing jobs for your pipes ― one job per instance.
+With `mrsm compose up`, you can stand up syncing jobs for your pipes defined in the Compose project ― one job per instance.
 Because the configuration is contained in the YAML file (e.g. custom connectors), Compose projects are useful for prototyping, collaboration, and consistency.

+!!! tip "Multiple Compose Files"
+    For complicated projects, a common pattern is to include multiple Compose files and run them with `--file`:

+    ```bash
+    mrsm compose run --file mrsm-compose-00-extract.yaml && \
+    mrsm compose run --file mrsm-compose-01-transform.yaml && \
+    mrsm compose run --file mrsm-compose-02-load.yaml
+    ```

+    This pattern allows multiple projects to cleanly share root and plugins directories.

 ??? example "Example Compose File"
     This compose project demonstrates how to sync two pipes to a new database `awesome.db`: